-6.1 Evaluation Process and Scoring
+6.1 Evaluation Process

-Each proposal is subject to a four (4) stage evaluation process to determine responsiveness to the RFP requirements.
+All proposals received are subject to a four (4) stage evaluation process to determine responsiveness to the RFP requirements: Compliance Review, Fiscal Review, FACT Committee Member Review and Overall Combined FACT Committee Review.
 Proposals will be stored in a designated secure location to insure confidentiality.
 No proposals will be opened until after the submission deadline identified in this RFP.

+6.2 Compliance Review

-Stage I - EHSD RFP Compliance Review
+Compliance Review is a Pass/Fail evaluation.

-Proposals must first pass the compliance review in order to be eligible for further evaluation.
-This is a pass/fail evaluation performed by EHSD Contracts and Grants Staff.
-To pass the RFP compliance review, the bidder agency must have included all required proposal components or provide a documented reason why not.
-Proposals that do not follow the Required Proposal Format found in Section 5 will be determined nonresponsive and will not be considered for further consideration nor contract award/funding.
+EHSD Contracts Unit Staff will review submitted proposals for completeness and technical compliance with the terms and conditions of the RFP.
+All proposals should adhere to the required format and, in order to be competitive, should include all of the requested information, all sections awarding points, completed forms, and attachments.
+Proposals that do not follow the Required Proposal Format found in Section 5 will be determined nonresponsive and will not be considered for contract award/funding.

 Minor irregularities in submissions may be waived.
-All proposals deemed responsive will be submitted for Stage II EHSD Fiscal Review.
+All proposals deemed responsive will be referred to EHSD Fiscal Staff.

-Stage II - EHSD Fiscal Review
+6.3 Fiscal Review

-Proposals that pass the EHSD Compliance Review as referenced in Stage I above will be submitted for EHSD Fiscal Review by EHSD Fiscal Staff.
-The proposal must receive a fiscal review evaluation score of at least 70% for the Budget/Fiscal Requirements (17.5 points) of the total available Budget/Fiscal category 25 points, if not; it will be eliminated from further review.
-Points will be awarded on the basis of the agency's demonstration of:
+Proposals that pass the Compliance Review, as referenced in 6.2 above, will be submitted for independent review by EHSD Fiscal Staff.
+The fiscal evaluation will be based on a total available of 100 points.
+Proposals must receive a fiscal review evaluation score of at least 70% of the total available 100 points, if not; it will be eliminated from further review.